 Packing & Organization

-The Especial Stash offers an assortment of great features for easy and intuitive packing, including a brightly colored interior for added visibility.
+The Timbuk2 Especial Stash offers an assortment of great features for easy and intuitive packing, including a brightly colored interior for added visibility.
 A large zippered external pocket with a key clip is great for fast access to essentials, and the inside offers just the right amount of options for electronics and small items without going overboard.
 There's also a mesh water bottle pocket and multiple webbing options for bike lights or other small accessories on the outside of this highly weather-resistant bag.

 The Timbuk2 Classic and the Oiwas have very similar designs, even among the niche messenger bag lineup.
 Both of these bags fit our full test packing load with ease, though the Timbuk2 had a little extra room in the bag and extra room with the straps to cinch down over really large loads.
 The internal pocket layout is also similar, with dual bottle holders on the interior.
-These pockets are a little on the small side but work well for narrow bottles.
+These pockets are a little on the small side, but they work well for narrow bottles.
 We give the nod to the Timbuk2 as the material is more robust and less slippery, helping to keep things organized.

 Electronics